oracle-livelabs/adb/shared/adb-create-clone-from-backup/adb-create-clone-from-backup.md

 ## Introduction

-One of the most widely used features in Autonomous Database Serverless is the ability to clone your database, no matter how big or small, with little to no effort.
+One of the most widely used features in Autonomous AI Database Serverless is the ability to clone your database, no matter how big or small, with little to no effort.

 This lab shows how to create a **full** clone from the **currently running** database or from a **backup** timestamp of that database.